Creating and Developing a Portfolio

 IDEATE

-Begin by considering why you are creating your digital portfolio and who will be viewing it.
+Begin by considering why you are creating your a digital portfolio and who (you hope) will be viewing it.
 Identify the projects, skills, and achievements most relevant to your goals.
-Reflect on your uniqueness and decide on the main message you want your portfolio to convey.
+Reflect on your uniqueness and decide on the main message you want your portfolio to convey to its audience.
 Explore digital portfolios from others in your field to gather ideas and inspiration.
 Utilize the UGA Mentor Program to find a credible mentor in your field who can advice on the project.

 2